 This post may contain affiliate links, which means I earn a commission if you purchase from them (no extra costs to you!).
 For more information, check out my disclosure.
 As an Amazon Associate, I earn from qualifying purchases.

-Choosing the perfect spot to have breakfast or brunch in Budapest is not an easy task.
+Choosing the perfect spot to have breakfast or brunch in Budapest (aka one of the most beautiful cities in Hungary) is not an easy task.
 Plenty of places offer delicious food, but if you only have a few days in the city, you probably want each and every meal to be the best possible.

 But don’t you worry because I’m not going to leave you alone with this life-changing decision!
 Thanks to a few fellow bloggers, I have for you an amazing round-up of some of the best breakfast and brunch places in Budapest.
 Enjoy!

 Every brunch fan would agree going to STIKA is like taking a trip to food heaven.
 This restaurant located in the old Jewish quarter (7th district) of Budapest is a great choice all year long.